enjeck/mastra-ai-agent/blog.md

 ## Tools

 First, we created tools to interact with Okta.
 Mastra uses Zod for schema validation, ensuring the LLM calls these functions correctly.
+If the model output doesn't match the schema, Mastra helps correct it or raises an error, preventing bad API calls.

 We created [src/mastra/tools/okta.ts](src/mastra/tools/okta.ts):